-- Positive Phone Call Home – During your planning period or after school, make a quick phone call to the student’s guardian in order to share a kind message or positive observation about the child.
+- Positive Phone Call Home – During your planning period or after school, make a quick phone call to the parent/guardian in order to share a kind message or positive observation about the child.

 - Read/Work in School Library – For your brilliant bookworms, this prize is a heavenly treat.

-- Reciprocal Teaching – Have the child show off his/her expertise.
-For one (1) class period, the student teaches the class a targeted reading or math skill/strategy.
+- Reciprocal Teaching – Have the child show off his expertise.
+For one (1) class period, he teaches the class a targeted reading or math skill/strategy.

-- Seat Swap – Two students swap desk locations for an entire school day.
+- Seat Swap – Two learners swap desk locations for an entire school day.

-- Sit In Chair During Carpet Time – Make the student feel special by allowing him/her to sit in a chair during floor time.
+- Sit In Chair During Carpet Time – Make the child feel special by allowing him/her to sit in a chair during floor time.

 - Star Student of the Week Bulletin Board – Choose a “star” student of the week, and place his/her photo on a special, beautifully-decorated bulletin board (preferably in the hallway for all to see).